 Another factor to consider is how easily the tub can be brought in and installed.
 Normally, walk-in tubs are wider than standard tubs and this can pose a problem when trying to bring them in through a doorway.
 So, costs can go up if the doorway has to be altered to accommodate the tub installation process.
-The cost of a tub purchase by itself ranges anywhere from $2,000 to $9,000.
+The average cost of a walk in tub purchase by itself ranges anywhere from $2,000 to $9,000.

 Because of features like whirlpool jets, you may have to upgrade your electrical panel, incurring more costs.
 The required plumbing or electrical upgrades can add another $3,000 – $5,000 to the cost.
 For more convenience, some manufacturers sell their tubs as a package, with the cost of installation included.

 Another consideration: while you can use a typical 40-gallon water heater when you have a walk-in tub, most manufacturers recommend upgrading to at least a 50-gallon water heater.
 The reason for this is that the average user who wants to fill their tub full enough to use the whirlpool jets will need between 40 and 50 gallons of water to do so.

 According to the IRS publication 502, medical expenses are “the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
 Medical care expenses must be primarily to alleviate or prevent a physical or mental defect or illness.
 They don’t include expenses that are merely beneficial to general health.”